Photo:

 Discover a new hobby or share one with a new friend.

-It can be a little more expensive to start cycling as a hobby, but building a bike for your goals is part of the enjoyment for those in the community.
+It can be expensive to start cycling as a hobby, but building a bike for your goals is part of the enjoyment for those in the community.
 Joining a cycling community can give you an active hobby and a group of friends to enjoy downtime at the various bike shops around Japan.

 • Cycling groups in Japan | Meetup: Meetup has resources for cyclists of all levels to find a group in Japan.

-Sports groups
+Sports Groups

 It’s easier to get out when you’re with friends.

 Sports are already about building bonds as a team, so they tend to be a welcoming way to jump into fitness.
 The type of sports clubs available will depend on the city.
-Futsal, soccer, basketball, and volleyball are universally popular enough that there’s almost always one of those around.
+Futsal, soccer, basketball and volleyball are universally popular enough that there’s almost always one of those around.

 Clubs for tennis, baseball and golf are also big in Japan but come with big price tags for equipment and facilities.
+A good way to find these can be by checking at the local gym or stadium.
 Don’t worry about skill level, as most of these are for fun or just small local leagues.
 While you can find more serious teams, they will probably need you to try out before being considered.

-Martial arts
+Martial Arts

 Finding someone to hold pads is a lot like falling in love.